nahim-ade/nandgizmos/_drafts/lets-write-port-scanner-with-python.md

 ```

 We start by creating an instance of a socket class(required for TCP/IP connections).
 We then try to connect to address 12.0.0.1(Use an IP address that you have permission to mess with!) on ports 1 - 100.
+If the connection is successful we print out the port number signifying it is open. the ```sock.settimeout(0.5)``` line limits the time to scan each port to 0.5 seconds to make the whole process faster.
+Without the time out the scan will take a very long time but with very efficient result.
+Although 0.5 seconds is just enough.

+You can get really creative and flexible with your own port scanner.
+This program can be used as a starter to create your own.
+You can make it a library by encapsulating the whole thing in a class and modularise each task to make the program even more neat.
+You should allow user to enter the IP address manually then use the IPy lib to parse it into a readable form.
+You can add a few things like a banner for instance that will display information about the protocol on each port.
+You can even allow user to enter multiple IP/website addresses, separated with a comma for instance and use the ```split()``` method, then scan each of them.
+Also be flexible with the port numbers you scan, for instance you can allow user enter how many ports to scan.

 &nbsp;